Self-Evolving Recommendation System: End-To-End Autonomous Model Optimization With LLM Agents: Introduction

+Despite these parallel advancements, a significant gap remains at their intersection.
+Optimizing industrial-scale recommendation models proves exceptionally difficult and remains a manual, human-intensive endeavor.
 To bridge the gap, we introduce a \textbf{Self-Evolving Recommendation System} deployed at YouTube.
-By integrating recent advancements in LLMs with an industrial recommendation system, we cross a new frontier by being the first to build a rigorous framework where agents act as expert Machine Learning Engineers (MLEs) to solve global-scale open-ended recommendation modeling problems.
+By integrating recent advancements in LLMs with a production recommendation system, we demonstrate the effectiveness of building a rigorous framework where agents act as expert Machine Learning Engineers (MLEs) to solve global-scale open-ended recommendation modeling problems.
 These agents do not just tune parameters; they read production code, propose structural changes to neural topologies, and formulate complex logic for reward functions within an end-to-end autonomous pipeline.
-While our primary deployment utilizes Gemini 2.5 Pro \cite{gemini25_paper}, we evaluate the effectiveness of the lightweight Gemini variant in our ablation studies (Section~\ref{sec:gemini_benchmark}) to quantify the relationship between model reasoning power and discovery performance.
+While our primary deployment utilizes Gemini 2.5 Pro \cite{gemini25_paper}, our ablation studies (Section~\ref{sec:gemini_benchmark}) also evaluate a lightweight Gemini variant to quantify the relationship between model reasoning power and discovery performance.

 Our contributions are summarized as follows: \begin{itemize} \item \textbf{Autonomous MLE Framework for Industrial-Scale Systems} We introduce a hierarchical agentic system where specialized LLM agents act as expert MLEs to evolve recommendation models.
-We detail the system design that enables agents to safely manage the full lifecycle of industrial model development -- from hypothesis generation and code implementation to A/B testing. \item \textbf{Semantic Discovery} We demonstrate that LLM-based agents can move beyond simple parameter tuning to discover novel architectural components and multi-objective reward functions that align better with long-term user satisfaction, areas previously accessible only to human experts in the recommendation domain. \item \textbf{Acceleration of Experimental Velocity} We confirm the success of an autonomous LLM-based evolutionary recommendation system in accelerating the velocity of experimentation and delivery of measurable metric gains.
+We detail the system design that enables agents to safely manage the full lifecycle of industrial model development -- from hypothesis generation and code implementation to A/B testing. \item \textbf{Semantic Discovery} We demonstrate that LLM-based agents can move beyond simple parameter tuning to discover novel architectural components and multi-objective reward functions that align better with long-term user satisfaction, areas previously accessible only to human experts in the recommendation domain. \item \textbf{Acceleration of Experimental Velocity} We confirm the success of an autonomous LLM-based evolutionary recommendation system in accelerating the velocity of experimentation and delivery of notable metric gains.
 With extensive offline and online experiments and production deployments, we validate that agentic systems can surpass hand-tuned baselines and effectively evolve the state-of-the-art in recommendation systems at YouTube. \end{itemize}